comevussor/Apache-Hive-queries-on-IMDB-open-database/Hadoop ecosystem.md

 Data is processed as key-value pairs :
 - Map function receives a pair as input and can produce 0, 1 or many pairs as output.
 It works as if one instance of Map is launched for each row.
+- Result is shuffled (re-arranged, sorted) before reducing.
 - Reduce function receives a list of pairs with tha same key as input and usually produces only 1 pair as output.
 It works as if one instance of Reduce is launched for each different key.

 To design the applicaiton, think carefully about how to chose keys and values.
 KNOW YOUR DATA.

+# Hive

+Hive is a way to query files in HDFS with SQL : it translates SQL to jobs that can be MapReduce (more HDFS, more I/O) or Tez (more RAM) or even Spark (more RAM).

+Hive data storage : raw file (csv) is connected to an external table (only structure) in Hive, and used to fill an internal table on `.orc` format.

+Hive components :
+- Hive server : translates SQL to jobs, with stand by servers
+- Hive metastore : schema info and some aggregation results
+- Beelin client (JDBC conneciton)
+- Zookeeper

 # HBase